k1LoW/awspec/README.md

 Set the `endpoint` environment variable to tell awspec to use a different endpoint to connect to aws.
-Common use cases are connecting to aws through a proxy or connecting to a local mock aws environment.
+Common use cases are connecting to aws through a proxy, using a different service with an aws compatible interface, or connecting to a local mock aws environment.

 For example, first create a resource on a local aws service using the aws cli: